MicrosoftDocs/Virtualization-Documentation/README.txt

 ** codeSnippits sample code, scripts, etc.
 ** forRobots    DO NOT TOUCH THIS!
 This is where shared headers and decoration goes for generating the documentation in HTML.
 ** sandbox      use this as your sandbox for previewing content, seeing how git works, storing half baked ideas, making folders, whatever you want to do.
+Note: Do not put spaces in your file/folder names :)

 Helpful guides for getting started: overview.md     The content that should be here eventually